raspberrypilearning/tree-life-simulator/en/step_6.md

 --- task ---

 Test your simulation.
-When the number of trees is gets to the range of your `if...then`{:class="block3control"} blocks the **Maya** sprite will say an observational message.
+When the number of trees gets to the range of your `if ... then`{:class="block3control"} blocks, the **Maya** sprite will say an observational message.

 --- /task ---